 Your PC has ergonomic features that make it more comfortable to use.
-The power switch and indicator lights are located on the front panel for easy access and visibility.
-The microphone and headphone connections, along with a volume control for the headphone and internal speaker volume, are also located on the front panel for easy access and convenience.
+The power switch is located on the top of your computer and the indicator lights are located on the front panel for easy access and visibility.
+The microphone and headphone connections, along with a volume control for the headphone and internal speaker, are also located on the front panel for easy access and convenience.
 In addition, you can easily change monitor settings to reduce or eliminate flicker and jitter, and you can adjust the angle of the keyboard to make typing more comfortable.